mrpg/valency/README.md

 ----------

 * Windows newline problem (solution: don't use Windows)
-* Function calls are somewhat expensive
+* Function calls are somewhat expensive (solution: use more mathematical approaches)
-* A few non-critical memory leaks
+* A few non-critical memory leaks (solution: use less memory)

 Licensing
 ---------